 In an effort to deal with this, the government (via the Federal Reserve) helped banks raise interest rates.
 This incentivized people to start putting their money in banks again.
 You might remember that some banks were paying interest rates around 16 percent for 6-month CDs!
-That is unheard of today; you’d be lucky to get 1-2 percent these days.
+That is unheard of in today’s society – you’d be lucky to get 1-2 percent these days.

 Yes, back in the day, you could make a lot of money simply by keeping your money in local banks.
 My grandpa did it.
 But with interest rates egregiously low now, those days are long gone.
-This is not your grandpa’s economy anymore; things have changed.
+This is not your grandpa’s economy anymore; things have changed dramatically.

-The only chance you have at getting even close to those kinds of returns today is by investing in the Stock Market and Mutual Funds (regardless of what your grandpa thinks or feels).
+The only chance you have at getting close to those kinds of returns today is by investing in the Stock Market Mutual Funds (regardless of what your grandpa thinks or feels).

 Yes, this requires tremendous discipline.
 Yes, it can be a long and slow process.
-But if you’re gonna be content with working for someone else for the rest of your life, it’s probably the only chance you got.
+But if you’re gonna be content with working as an employee for the rest of your life, it’s probably the only chance you got.

 If you’re gonna do this, you gotta get serious.
 If you don’t get serious about cutting expenses and living on a budget, none of this is gonna work; you’ll always be broke.

-If you’re trying to “keep up with the Joneses” by buying things you can’t afford, using credit cards to do it, you will continue to tie up your income in monthly payments, and that’s not gonna work either.
+If you’re trying to “keep up with the Joneses” by buying things you can’t afford, using credit cards to do it, you will continue to tie up your income in monthly payments, and that’s not gonna work.

 You have to get motivated.
-Maybe you have to get mad, I don’t know.
+Maybe you have to get mad – I don’t know.
 But I do know you have to make up your mind to change, to be different, to unlearn all the garbage that the world has tried to feed you all these years.
 The principles have not changed since Ben Franklin said, “A penny saved, is a penny earned.”
-So save you pennies!
-If you’re lucky, those pennies will be worth millions when it comes time to retire.
+So save your pennies!
+If you’re lucky, those pennies will be worth millions when it’s time to retire.